jayprock/angular-spring-boot-starter/README.md

 Angular / Spring Boot Starter Project
 --------------------------------------

 This project provides a simple starter for Angular, Spring Boot projects.
+Out of the box, this starter syncs the frontend and backend and makes a simple REST call to the Spring Boot server.
 Angular is built using the angular-cli.
 The Spring Boot backend uses Maven as the build tool.

 **The specific dependencies in the pom.xml file include:**